-- 1. complete the Offering on or around the end of September 2021; - 2. complete the recommended Stage 1 program on the Cattle Creek Property, using funds available from the Offering on or around June 30, 2022; and - 3. if the results of the Stage 1 program are successful, undertake additional exploration expenditures on the Cattle Creek Property, using existing funds and if necessary, funds from additional financing on or around September 30, 2022.
+- 1. complete the Offering in December 2021; - 2. complete the recommended Stage 1 program on the Cattle Creek Property, using funds available from the Offering on or around December 31, 2022; and - 3. if the results of the Stage 1 program are successful, undertake additional exploration expenditures on the Cattle Creek Property, using existing funds and if necessary, funds from additional financing on or around December 31, 2023.